andrewbayly/andrewbayly.github.io/_posts/2022-09-04-irreptile-orders-of-the-R-hexomino.md

 <pic 1>

-This hexomino is also an irreptile, and its minimal reptile tiling is shown here.
+This hexomino is also an irreptile, and its minimal irreptile tiling is shown here.

 <pic 2>